ReArquitecto/Sudoku-v2/README.md

 ## Instructions
 - Fork, download or clone the repository to your local machine
 - Compile and run the code

+## Thoughts
+This simple project was a lot of fun to make.
+Take it as inspiration for your own projects.
+It is far from perfect

 ## Principle Classes and Methods
 - Sudoku